njayp/ophis/docs/config.md

 ## Selectors

 Selectors control which commands and flags become MCP tools.
 Ophis evaluates selectors in order and uses the **first matching selector** for each command.
+If no selectors match a command, the command is not exposed as a MCP tool.

 ### Default Behavior